 My goal for my final project was to manufacture an image compositor that would be able to recreate the opening scene from Star Wars Episode 4 - A New Hope.
 The idea was to display the composited animation for the viewer, and I also wanted to provide the option to write each image out as a file so that the animation could be viewed again later.

 The program begins with an opening screen featuring a screenshot like the one above from the original film, and directs the user to the terminal where they have the option to either utilize pre-loaded images that will mimic the original scene, or they can chose to load in their own files to produce a unique sequence.
 The background image can be any file that measures 1280 pixels in width and 1440 pixels in height (double the height of the display which is fixed at 1280 x 720).
 This image gets loaded in, converted to four channels, and stored in it’s own vector for later use.
 Next is the hero ship, this image file can be any subject shot against a green screen and measuring 1280 x 720.
 This file is read in and run through the function that creates an alpha mask to remove the green screen.
 Following that is the villain ship, again any image 1280 x 720 that was shot against a green screen will work.
 Just like the hero ship, we load the image and create an alpha mask.
 Finally, the user has the option to choose whether or not to write the images out by simply entering in a filename base or just view the animation by entering “0”.
-If the user chooses to use the pre-loaded images, then we use the ones below
+If the user chooses to use the pre-loaded images, then we use the ones below.

 left: background image, Tatooinne, 1280 x 1440, top right: lego corellian corvette 1280 x 720 , bottom right: lego star destroyer, 1280 x 720